Cha-K28/First-Milestone-Project/README.md

 The media queries also work as the should - for example the large picture on the home page will resize as the screen decreases in size.

+I tested the website on various different screen sizes and monitors.

+I also tested the site on Chrome, Firefox and Safari browsers.

                                 ---------------------------------------------------------------------